 Worth getting out of bed for

 When you’re lost in Tuscany’s timelessness, life can’t help but slow all the way down.
-Borgo 69 may be more modern than other villas in the region, but centuries-old ways of passing the time still hold sway, be it a gentle game of boules, tennis match in the neighbouring court, learning how to cook like a true paisan, or simply sitting with a glass of wine and watching the world amble by.
+Borgo 69 may be more modern than other villas in the region, but centuries-old ways of passing the time still hold sway, be it a gentle game of boules, tennis match in the neighbouring court, learning how to make pasta like a true paisan, or simply sitting with a glass of wine and watching the world amble by.
+Sister hotel Villa Fontelunga hosts a dinner party every Wednesday with plenty of prosecco and canapés to start (booking is required).
 The hotel uses the Vamoos app to amp up your experience, so download it beforehand to help arrange your Tuscan adventures.
 But, the Val di Chiana – the largest valley in the Tuscan Apennines – is fertile ground for more adventures than just vineyard hopping – although that’s a deep well to dive right into while you’re here (just say the word and you’ll be off to the Avignonesi Winery – and so on – for a tour in a vintage Italian sportster.)
 Enjoy the view from on high in a hot-air balloon, follow one of the hotel’s trekking routes, or trot majestically through the fields and forests on horseback; or get acquainted with the local flora and fauna at a falconry or truffle-hunting session.
 Borrow one of the hotel’s fleet of bikes to head out to one of the many charming villages in the area, starting with Cortona, one of the earliest Etruscan settlements, known for its medieval relics and starring role in Under the Tuscan Sun.
 Pozzo della Chiana has healing springs and battle reenactments, Unesco heritage site Pienza has sweeping Val d’Orcia views and famous pecorino cheese for the nibbling, Montepulciano is famed for its gluggable vino nobile, and Arezzo is awash with Renaissance fortresses and churches, including the Church of San Francesco with its apse-covering fresco by Piera della Francesca.
 Plus, this is where you’ll find the antiques market (held on the first weekend of every month) which owners Phillip and Paolo foraged in for hotel statement pieces.

 The ancient agricultural implements on the walls, red-checkered tablecloths and huge ham slicer at Pane e Vino are all signs that an excellent traditional lunch is imminent.
 Blithely munch your way through regional specialties (bocconcini di Chianina and rabbit), bruschetti with rustic toppings, fresh pastas, and fine cheeses and charcuterie: barrel-aged pecorino, Roccaverano robiola, Colonnata lard.
 Il Teatro (2 Via Giuseppe Maffei) has three distinct settings for an elegant dinner: a room styled like an ancient inn, with wood beams, an iron chandelier and heaving drinks cabinet; a cosy space lined with black-and-white photos; and a romantically fresco-clad room with vaulted ceilings.
 The chef is well-versed in the treasures of the terroir and makes must-try Tuscan feasts.
 And at La Loggetta in Cortona, you can people watch from under a shady Renaissance loggia, as you tuck into pici in a duck sauce, red-turnip gnocchetti with goat cheese in a pumpkin sauce and hearty ribollita soup.
 And, if you’re craving a thick slab of something meaty, then head to a favourite of the Borgo’s owners: Mengrello in Foiano, where the tagliata steak with rosemary and green pepper has stayed consistently good for around 20 years.